LaiaRuizM/portfolio/README.md

 ## Author

-💡 If you want to contact me for any suggestion, doubts, contributions, PullRequest:
+💡 If you want to contact me for any suggestion, doubts, contributions, Pull Request.
+Feel free to ask me if you have any question or curiosity:

 - Email: [laia.ruizm@hotmail.com](laia.ruizm@hotmail.com)
 - Linkedin: [https://www.linkedin.com/in/laia-ruiz-martínez/](https://www.linkedin.com/in/laia-ruiz-martínez/)